MusicDoc/MusicDoc.github.io/README.md

 Please note that pitches are always written as absolute; the rendering determines which accidental sign to use according to the key of your staves.
 Therefore `C#` will be rendered differently from `Db`, but writing `C#` does not enforce that a sharp sign is rendered in front of the note.
+So unlike ABC you do not need to know about the key or the context of previous accidental signs and reading pitches and tones in the plain text becomes much easier.
 Music is complex and MusicDoc wants to make your life simple so you do not need to worry where to put accidental signs.
 However, in case you need to enforce accidental signs, you can do so following ABC conventions: